 This course provides instruction in the fundamentals of communicating with others inside and outside the organization via a personal information management program.
 Emphasizes the concepts necessary for individuals and workgroups to organize, find, view, and share information via electronic communication channels.
 Topics include: Internal and External Communication, Message Management, Calendar Management, Navigation, Contact and Task Management, and Security and Privacy.
+Pre-requisites: All Required Program

-COMP 1000 - Introduction to Computers Co-requisites: None
+Admission COMP 1000 - Introduction to Computers Co-requisites: None